cfkv9/S-T_BrakeLight/README.md

 The voltage source will be 12 V. We will be using 20 surface mount LED's and 4 surface mount Resistors.
 There will be 5 LED's in series with with a resistor.
 We will then have 4 of these LED's and resistor combinations in parallel with each other.
 You will need to pull up the data sheet for the LED to find out what its forward voltage is (i.e. the voltage needed for the LED to turn on and operate).
 You will use this value to calculate what resistance you will need for your brake light, but more on that later.
 With so many LED's, the board is going to get kind of hot.
 To help with this, we need to add via to help with the heat dissipation.
 I would say about 4-5 vias should be fine.
 Vias work by connecting the tip and bottom of the boards so you have more surface area.
 NOTE: Do not calculate a resistance value.
 We have had over current/heat issues and we need to first test our previous years design and then see if higher resistance is necessary.

+Use a 3.75mm for the mounting holes.
+Use a 1.6mm hole for the wire strain relief holes.
+You will need 4 strain relief holes.
+Then use a 1mm via for power and ground connections.

 We will be using these LEDs:
 http://www.mouser.com/Search/ProductDetail.aspx?R=XPEBRD-L1-0000-00601virtualkey57280000virtualkey941-XPEBRDL10000601